drawfeel/XmppProcessor/README.md

 # xmppprocessor
 xmppprocessor is a server to receive messages from JAVA client or python client.
-Then xmppprocessor forward message to xmpp server which is a Openfire server.xmppprocessor  is write with JAVA smack libs 4.1.4
+Then xmppprocessor forward message to xmpp server which is a Openfire server. xmppprocessor is write with JAVA smack libs 4.1.4

+Folder ./PythonSocketClient & ./JavaSocketClient/ are test client socket codes.
+You can modify for verify as expected